 |Kodak ring light||7|

-Okay, so I said I wasn't going to go into anything other than the key light, but I've got a bunch of other lights hanging around that won't work well as key lights, so here's a quick and dirty look at using other lights elsewhere to create a more interesting lighting setup for video calls.
+Though we've stayed mostly with key lights here, we had few other lights hanging around that we thought we might try as fill lights.
+Here's a quick and dirty look at using other lights in your scene to create a more interesting lighting setup for video calls.

 Once you've got your key light figured out, you can more on to look at adding more layers of light.

-While my scene is okay, it's a bit boring.
-There's also the issue that my orangish hair isn't too distinct from the orangish bricks, and there's a lot of cream colour in the shot.
-I used some hue play lights and a strip light to add more orange to the bricks behind me, and place a pink light almost completely behind me so it gave just a bit of pink to my left hand side.
-Hue lights are really easy to control and adjust from your phone, and I set up this scene in a couple of minutes.
+While our scene is okay, it's a bit boring.
+There's also the issue that the subject's orangish hair isn't too distinct from the orangish bricks, and there's a lot of cream colour in the shot.
+To balance this, we used some Hue Play lights and a strip light to add more orange to the bricks, and placed a pink light almost directly behind the subject to gave just a bit of pink to her left hand side.
+As we noted earlier, LED bulbs like the Hue are really easy to control and adjust from your phone, and we set up this scene in a couple of minutes.

 With a bit more time, you could think a little more critically about where you might want to place lights, and why.
-I'm just messing around with lights here, but ideally, each layer of light you add should serve some sort of purpose, for example, you might want to create more of a distinction between yourself and the background (as Gia has done in her videos by using a contrasting colour behind her), add some visual interest to your scene, or take away further shadows from your face.
+Ideally, each layer of light you add should serve some sort of purpose, for example, you might want to create more of a distinction between yourself and the background (as Gia did in her videos by using a contrasting colour behind her), add some visual interest to your scene, or take away shadows from your face and under your chin.